edreamleo/make-stub-files/README.md

 This is the readme file for `make_stub_files.py (msf)`.
 This file explains what msf does and how it works.
-After a brief overview, a step-by-step section will get you started.
-Full source code for make_stub_files.py is in its [github repository](https://github.com/edreamleo/make-stub-files).
-Everything is in the public domain.

-**Important**: msf may have outgrown its usefulness.
-Indeed, the wax_off script is likely a better alternative.
-The preferred workflow would be:

-1. Include annotations directly in the sources.
-2. Use mypy to check those sources.
-3. Use wax_off to create stub files and/or remove annotations.
+Are you sure you want to use this program?
+For python 3 programs, including mypy annotations directly in your sources is a better alternative.
+Leo's new add-mypy-annotations command handles most of the tedious details of inserting annotations.

 Also, several other tools create mypy stubs:

 - [MonkeyType](https://monkeytype.readthedocs.io/en/latest/index.html) (Python 3),
 - [PyAnnotate](https://github.com/dropbox/pyannotate),
 - [stubgen](https://mypy.readthedocs.io/en/stable/stubgen.html).

+After a brief overview, a step-by-step section will get you started.
+Full source code for make_stub_files.py is in its [github repository](https://github.com/edreamleo/make-stub-files).
+Everything is in the public domain.

 ### Overview